hallofdreams/hallofdreams.github.io/_posts/2022-07-18-prologue-in-hatetris.md

 [ARCHANGEL ATYPICAL](https://qntm.org/hatetris#komment2579)

-The sun-orb’s motions are simplistic:
+The motions of the sun are fated:
-Its course is fated through the stars.
+Its course predestined through the stars.
-And HATETRIS, as deterministic,
+And studying what HATETRIS hated
-Possesses patterns; now they’re ours.
+Revealed its patterns; now they’re ours.

 To make it yield to line eleven,
 Fill up the board, and force its hand.
-A little glimpse of [TETRIS heaven](https://www.youtube.com/watch?v=Alw5hs0chj0);
+A little glimpse of [Tetris heaven](https://www.youtube.com/watch?v=Alw5hs0chj0)
-The game is difficult, and grand.
+Despite the hate the game had planned.

 [ARCHANGEL KNEWJADE](https://gist.github.com/knewjade/586c9d82bd53f13afa8bcb7a65f8bd5a)